usdot-jpo-ode/wzdx/spec-content/objects/FeedDataSource.md

 `data_sources` | [FeedInfo](/spec-content/objects/FeedInfo.md)

 ## Additional Notes
-The value of a `RoadEventDataSource`'s `data_source_id` property should match the value of the `data_source_id` property of at least one [RoadEvent](/spec-content/objects/RoadEvent.md) that is included within the same WZDx GeoJSON document.
+The value of a `FeedDataSource`'s `data_source_id` property should match the value of the `data_source_id` property of at least one [RoadEvent](/spec-content/objects/RoadEvent.md) that is included within the same WZDx GeoJSON document.